-3.4 During the preparation of the Draft Rural Sustainability Study in 2007, all settlements where 50 or more dwellings were present were initially considered as part of the Study.
+3.4 During the preparation of previous Rural Sustainability Studies, all settlements where 50 or more dwellings were present were initially considered as part of the Study.
 However, it soon emerged early on in the process that in relation to some of the smaller settlements, it was not easy to define a clear boundary due to the dispersed nature of the housing.
 In addition, because the majority had few or no facilities, were not accessible by public transport, or had limited public transport available, they would score poorly in any event.
 This study is not intended to ignore other settlements and hamlets within the rural area in terms of addressing sustainability issues, but is focused on those settlements defined as having a settlement boundary in the Local Plan.
-These settlements very in size from Armitage with Handsacre with 1,169 dwellings and Harlaston with 156 dwellings (2001 Census).
-Those settlements excluded from further study are Wall, Shenstone Woodend, Hints, Whittington Heath, Chorley, Haunton, Farewell, Gentleshaw, Pipe Ridware, Thorpe Constantine, Fisherwick and Weeford.
+These settlements vary in size from Armitage with Handsacre with 2,027 dwellings to Upper Longdon with 135 (2011 Census).
+Those settlements excluded from further study due to their size are Wall, Shenstone Woodend, Hints, Canwell, Whittington Heath, Chorley, Haunton, Farewell, Gentleshaw, Pipe Ridware, Mavesyn Ridware, Thorpe Constantine, Fisherwick and Weeford.

-3.5 Three of the District's larger, more complex settlements, Armitage with Handsacre, Fazeley with Mile Oak, and Little Aston with Streetly village, have more than one focus for local services and facilities.
+3.5 Three of the District's larger, more complex settlements, Armitage with Handsacre, Fazeley with Mile Oak and Bonehill and Little Aston with Streetly village, have more than one focus for local services and facilities.
 When walk time distances were applied to the individual service centres within these settlements, it was evident that the majority of the settlement was accessible within 5-10 minutes walk time.
 It was decided that these settlements should be considered as a single entity for the purpose of the Study.